Code-Institute-Submissions/arc-bionics-ms1resub/README.md

         2. The form itself is clearly labelled and does not let you submit  unless you fill in all the fields which is good user experience.

         <h2 align="center"><img src="/documentation/readme/visitor-stories-form.png"></h2>

+     ## Further Testing
+     - The Website was tested on multiple browsers; Chrome, Firefox, Microsoft Edge and Safari.
+     - The Website was viewed on multiple devices, iPhone XS/6s and 7 Plus, Desktop, iPad and Huawei P30 Lite.
+     - Continuous testing took place to ensure the pages were linked correctly and that images were shown with no marginal errors across the screen.
+     - Family members were asked to test the website for me and their stories can be found below;

+    ## Further Testing Stories (Family)
+    - "Upon entering the website, the structure was clear and I could make my way around with ease with easily navigational links placed at the top."

+    - "The Gallery/portfolio section responds well on both mobile and desktop with both margins at the side to ensure the images are centered."

+    - "Footer placed well and social links and styling match the theme of the website.
+The links itself open in a new tab to ensure the website stays open."

+    - "Contact page with the form is positioned in a way where the user can clearly view the background image as well as filling in the required details with identifiable labels."

+## Deployment <a name="deployment"></a>

+###  Github Pages

+This project was deployed to github by following these steps below..

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+7. You have now deployed the project and this process is completed.